| Garden

 they wouldn't go near the chips.
 I don't think they trusted me; they

+turned up their noses at them.
 Noses?
 I'm not sure if slugs have noses.
 They do

 have eyes.
 I know that because they stick right out on the end when